Sewing Classes in Los Angeles with School Options

 The school's Fashion Center employs 13 full-time instructors who bring their professional experience in the fashion industry to the classroom.
 A large part of the programs involve teaching students the technical and computer skills used in fashion design.
 In addition, the school offers flexible scheduling; classes are available in the mornings, afternoons and on the weekends.
 In an effort to give students real-world experience, the school has students participate in fashion shows and show off their work.
 The fashion programs at Los Angeles Trade Technical College prepare students for careers in design, production, sales and retail.

 For students who'd like to pick up basic skills through evening and weekend classes, the certificate of completion program requires 46 units of study.
 Required courses concentrate on sample making, pattern making and grading, fashion sketching and design, draping and fashion design.

 The certificate requires 28 units and can be completed in less than two years.
 Students take a series of classes in sample making, pattern making, fashion sketching and gown draping.
 All of the classes cover design skills and give students real-world experience in the fashion industry.

-Students can take 46 units of fashion courses and earn a certificate of achievement or add an additional 18 units of academic courses to earn an associate degree.
+Students can take 46 units of fashion courses and an additional 18 units of academic courses to earn an associate degree.
 Fashion design classes cover clothing construction, costume history and textile manufacturing.
 Students who want to study sewing can learn about pattern making, draping and clothing construction.
 There are also a number of weekend and evening courses available for students who cannot take classes during the day.

 Other Schools in the Area